authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 Generally unless an application supports this and actively requests this scope they should not be granted this scope via the client configuration.

+It is also important to note that we treat a [Refresh Token] as single use and reissue a new [Refresh Token] during the refresh flow.

 ### groups